PervazGolrang/Project5-Fortinet-Multi_ASN-HA-LAB/README.md

 ## Implementation Steps

-**Step 1:** Interface/IP setup and loopbacks
+**Step 1:** Initial FortiGate setup via console (management) **Step 2:** Configure PE routers with BGP and MPLS **Step 3:** FortiGate interface configuration
-**Step 2:** OSPF foundation across areas
+**Step 4:** OSPF within each autonomous system
-**Step 3:** BGP sessions (eBGP multi-homing, iBGP in backbone)
+**Step 5:** BGP peering between FortiGates and PE routers
-**Step 4:** FGCP HA clustering on HUB FortiGates
+**Step 6:** FGCP High Availability clustering (HUB1 + HUB2)
+**Step 7:** IPsec VPN tunnels for branch-to-hub connectivity
-**Step 5:** Firewall policies, NAT, and security profiles
+**Step 8:** Security policies, NAT, and application control
+**Step 9:** FortiAnalyzer integration and log forwarding
-**Step 6:** DMZ services config (FAZ, DNS, RADIUS, SYSLOG, NTP)
+**Step 10:** DMZ services (DNS, DHCP, RADIUS, Syslog)
-**Step 7:** WAN-EM setup for latency/jitter simulation
-**Step 8:** Verification, failover testing, and packet captures

-Each step builds upon the previous step - using GUI for the Fortinet Policies, and the CLI for routing/debugging.
+Each step builds upon the previous step.

+These steps will also mostly follow the format below in terms of CLI/GUI usage:
+- **CLI** for Steps 1-3 (foundation)
+- **GUI** for Steps 7-9 (security settings)
+- **Mix** for Step 4-6 (routing - CLI mostly for speed, GUI for verification)

+Step 10 is mostly about setting up the docker services in CML.

 ---

 ## Notes

-This lab was built to bridge my CCNP ENT, Cisco SCOR, and Fortinet FCP knowledge.
-CML is limited, e.g. no real WAN variance, so the mean focus is on configurations over performance testing.
-Troubleshooting and lab-changes is mentioned on [notes.md](/notes.md), which also covers common HA sync issues and BGP convergence.
+This lab builds on from experience and knowledge from my previous labs **Project 1** to **Project 4**, where **Project 5** focuses more on Fortinet **security orchestration** rather than on pure routing.
+This project was built to demonstrate my CCNP ENT, Cisco SCOR, and Fortinet FCP/FCSS Network Security knowledge in a practical, production-like environment.
+CML-2.9.0 is limited, e.g. no real WAN variance, so the mean focus is on configurations over performance testing.
+See [`notes.md`](notes.md) for implementation challenges, and troubleshooting.

-The goal of this lab is to expend my education from theoretical Fortinet and security knowledge, to practical lab-knowledge.